Do you ever get the feeling that everyone knows something that you don’t? That maybe someone knows a secret and won’t let you in on it?

 All the things you find on your own pages via SEO audit, you can find on a competitors’ site.
-Have you audited your site with an Advanced Review from WooRank yet?
+Have you audited your site with a Project from WooRank yet?
 If so, great news!
 You can add up to three competitors in order to analyze their on-page SEO to find their keywords.

 SEO audits contain a lot of information, so here’s where you should look first:

 Meta tags, specifically the titles and descriptions, are used by search engines when determining relevance to a search query.
 They’re two of the most important places for you to be using your keywords.

 So these bad boys are the first place to look for your competitors’ keywords.

 Their homepages’ titles will be the place they put their most important, and most valuable, keyword, and generally won’t have other words.

 What about those internal pages?
 Those can be a bit trickier, but with some common sense you can figure it out.
 This page’s title, for example, is "How Do I Find My Competitors’ Keywords?"
 You can probably read that and figure we’re not targeting “How Do” or “Find” with this piece.